Kleinmarb/snapapi/README.md

 - SnapAPI is only meant for localhost as you can see in what it doesn't provide!
 - SnapAPI isn't meant for backend web apps as you can see in what it doesn't provide
 - SnapAPIs protocol implementations are mostly lightweight which allows for extreme speeds
+- Please only use the http clients provided by SnapAPI for the http servers from SnapAPI (you can use any http client for a SnapAPI http server)